-Following the conclusion of the 2019 NFL draft, four Stony Brook Football players took one step closer to achieving their dreams of playing in the NFL by accepting rookie minicamp invites.
+Following the conclusion of the 2019 NFL draft, seven Stony Brook Football players took one step closer to achieving their dreams of playing in the NFL by accepting rookie minicamp invites.

 The four players, wide receivers Julius Wingate and Marshall Ellick, full back Cal Daniels and running back Donald Liotine, graduate Stony Brook having left their mark on the team.

 Wingate, from Englewood, New Jersey, came to Stony Brook in 2014 as a three-star national recruit.
 His best and final season came in 2018, with the Seawolves, in 12 games Wingate caught a career-high 40 passes to go along with six touchdowns and 556 yards receiving.
 Following the draft, Wingate tweeted that he had accepted an offer from the Kansas City Chiefs.

 Ellick came into Stony Brook in 2018 as a graduate transfer from Temple University.
 In his lone season with the Seawolves, Ellick had three touchdown receptions to go along with 24 receptions and 325 receiving yards.
 His agent, Logan Brown Sports, tweeted a congratulatory message and announced Ellick accepted an offer from the Philadelphia Eagles.